Tec 5 DeWayne ElRoy Wasson

 family and friends.

-During the training at Ft.
-Knox, Wayne attended cooks and bakers school.
+On January 13th, the men were assigned to the various schools at the fort.
+In Wayne's case, he was sent to cooks and baker school.
 It was because of his training that he assumed the position of first cook for A Company.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.